A relatively new option in the portable computer world, ultrabooks combine sleek and stylish designs with high end functionality.

 There are a few downsides to take note of when picking an ultrabook for gaming.
 Most notably, they are going to have less battery life.

 In general, gaming laptops are meant to be played while plugged in, which is a trade off for the portability.
-Unless they are in our laptop with longest battery life list.
+Unless they are in our laptop with the longest battery life list.

 Laptop speakers also just aren’t going to be up to par of an external set on a desktop machine, and that’s a fact referenced often by reviewers.